- Published on

 - Robin

-The "Missing Money" Mystery
+The Mystery of the "Missing Money"

-The Root Cause: The Three-Step Dilution
+The Root: A Three-Step Dilution Process

 2. The 50% Platform Commission

-3. The Diamond-to-USD Fixed Rate
+3. Fixed Diamond-to-USD Exchange Rate

-Core Insight: Diamonds Are "Net," Not "Gross"
+Core Insight: Diamonds are "Net," Not "Gross"

-Step-by-Step: Calculating Your Real Payout
+Step-by-Step: Calculating Your True Payout

 1. The "Half-Cent" Formula